Inside an anechoic chamber during vehicle acoustic testing, with sound-absorbing wedges lining the walls and engineers measuring noise emissions.

 What is the difference between anechoic and hemi-anechoic chambers?

-Memtech chambers are engineered per application.
-While modular elements may be used, performance is driven by custom design.
+Memtech Acoustics chambers are engineered per application.
+While modular structural elements may be used for efficiency, acoustic performance is always driven by custom design tailored to the project's cutoff frequency, isolation requirements, and physical constraints.

 Yes.
-Memtech performs post-installation acoustic verification to confirm chamber performance meets design targets and applicable standards.
+Memtech Acoustics performs post-installation acoustic verification to confirm that chamber performance meets design targets and applicable standards, including ISO 3745, ANSI S12.19, and project-specific specifications.

-Hemi-anechoic chambers are specifically designed with structural floors to support vehicles, machinery, and industrial equipment.
+Yes.
+Hemi-anechoic chambers from Memtech Acoustics are specifically designed with reinforced structural floors to support vehicles, heavy machinery, and industrial equipment.
+Floor load capacity, equipment access paths, and turntable integration are all engineered into the chamber design from the outset.

-What’s the typical lead time for material supply?
+What is the typical lead time for an anechoic chamber project?

 Let’s Engineer the Right Solution, Together.